bimdata/quickstart-onpremise/README.md

 | rabbitmq_server_addr    | "{{ rabbitmq_admin_dns_name }}" | RabbitMQ server address.                                   |

 ### tls.yml
+We currently support 3 ways to manage TLS configuration:
+  - our reverse proxy use your tls custom ca / keys / certs: you need to set `tls_enabled` to `true` and define all the certs/keys variables.
+  - you set your own custom reverse proxy for TLS manage in front of what we deploy: you need to set `tls_external` to `true`.
+  - our reverse proxy manage letsencrypt certificate: you need to set `tls_acme` to `true`.
+Note that the server need to be accessible on internet for Letsencrypt verification.
+`tls_enabled`, `tls_external` and `tls_acme` are mutualy exclusive, only one can be `true`.

 | Variables                  | Default value                           | Description                                                                                                                    |
 |----------------------------|-----------------------------------------|--------------------------------------------------------------------------------------------------------------------------------|
 | tls_enabled                | false                                   | Enable external TLS or not.                                                                                                    |